UNICC Promotes Gender Parity in ICT

 So far, International Girls in ICT Day has brought over 300,000 girls and young women.
 More than 9,000 celebrations of the event were held in 166 countries worldwide involving Government Ministries of ICT, Education, Labour, Youth, National ICT Regulatory Authorities, ICT companies, academic institutions, UN agencies, NGOs and other stakeholders.

-ICC is proud to support these imperatives for young women and look forward to joining forces on International Girls in ICT Day in the years to come.
+UNICC is proud to support these imperatives for young women and look forward to joining forces on International Girls in ICT Day in the years to come.

 If you are interested in participating please reach out to William Allen ([email protected]).